Mask Up! Talking to Young Children about Wearing Masks

 Prepare yourself for mask fails.
 Toddlers and preschoolers just don’t have the same self-control as adults.
 They will get excited and pull their masks down to tell you about the flowers in the floral department.
 They will dance down the aisle and their masks will fall off.
 They will just get bored or frustrated with having a face covering on.
 All of this is normal.
 Rather than getting upset or scaring children about the possibility of getting sick, it’s best to focus on the routine: “We have to wear our mask in the store to stay healthy.”
 When mask fails happen (and they will happen), remind your child about your “family mask rule.”
 Point out your own mask and gently replace the mask on your child’s face.
 If your child shares that the mask is uncomfortable, it’s okay to validate that sometimes masks do feel itchy or hot., Then re-direct your child’s attention to something nearby: Can they find a box of cereal that’s orange?
 Can they show you where the apples are?
 Would they like to push the cart down the aisle?

-While wearing masks is something new for all of us, toddlers and preschoolers respond well to the safety and security of daily routines.
-If masks are consistently part of your family’s “going out” routine, over time, children will adjust and go with the flow.
+Wearing masks is part of life for all of us.
+Fortunately, toddlers and preschoolers respond well to the consistency of daily routines, including mask-wearing.
+If masks are always part of your family’s “going out” routine, children will go with the flow.

 About Baby Steps